handsontable/handsontable/docs/content/guides/tools-and-building/modules/modules.md

 # Modules

-Reduce the size of your JavaScript bundle, by importing only the modules that you need.
+Reduce the size of your JavaScript bundle by importing only the modules that you need.
 The base module is mandatory, all other modules are optional.

 [[toc]]

 ## Overview

 Handsontable is a comprehensive tool with a broad range of features.
-If you don't use all of them, you can pick just the parts that you need, and get rid of the rest (e.g., unnecessary translations).
+If you don't use all of them, you can pick just the parts that you need and get rid of the rest (e.g. unnecessary translations).
 This approach reduces Handsontable's impact on the overall size of your app.

 To make this possible, Handsontable is divided into modules.

-### Use modules
+### Using modules

-To get the most out of using Handsontable's modules:
+To build your Handsontable instance with modules:

 1. Import the [base module](#base-module).
 2. Import [optional modules](#optional-modules) of your choice.
-3. Remove redundant code (so-called tree shaking).
+3. Remove redundant code (tree shaking).

 #### Bundler support

-To use Handsontable's modules, your environment needs to support the `import` syntax, which is typically provided by a bundler.
+To use the Handsontable's modules, your environment needs to support the `import` syntax – typically provided by a bundler.

 We successfully tested Handsontable with the following bundlers:
 - webpack